-In accordance with the requirements for Additional Tier 1 instruments, and as more particularly described under Condition 11 (Events of Default), Holders have only limited enforcement remedies upon an Event of Default.
+In accordance with the requirements for Additional Tier 1 instruments, and as more particularly described under Condition 10 (Events of Default), Holders have only limited enforcement remedies upon an Event of Default.
 These are limited, in the case of enforcing payment of sums due under the Notes, to instituting proceedings against the Issuer in accordance with Swiss insolvency laws and, in the case of any other Event of Default, to seeking specific performance or damages in accordance with the Swiss Code of Obligations.
-A Holder may accelerate its Notes only upon the occurrence of a Bankruptcy Event with respect to the Issuer or the Guarantor.
-Furthermore, even if a Bankruptcy Event with respect to the Issuer or the Guarantor occurs, if a Contingent Write-down occurs before such Bankruptcy Event, the Holder would have no claim that it could submit in the bankruptcy proceeding.
-Similarly, as more particularly described in the Guarantee, Holders have only limited enforcement remedies against the Guarantor.
-In the case of enforcing payment of sums due under the Guarantee, these are limited to instituting proceedings against the Guarantor in accordance with Swiss insolvency laws, and, in the case of any breach by the Guarantor of any of its other obligations under the Guarantee, these are limited to seeking specific performance or damages in accordance with the Swiss Code of Obligations.
+A Holder may accelerate its Notes only upon the occurrence of a Bankruptcy Event.
+Furthermore, even if a Bankruptcy Event occurs, if a Contingent Write-down occurs before such Bankruptcy Event, the Holder would have no claim that it could submit in the bankruptcy proceeding.

-There is no restriction on the amount or type of further securities or indebtedness that the Issuer or the Guarantor may issue, incur or guarantee
+There is no restriction on the amount or type of further securities or indebtedness that the Issuer may issue, incur or guarantee

-There is no restriction on the amount or type of further securities or indebtedness that the Issuer or the Guarantor may issue, incur or guarantee, as the case may be, that rank senior to, or pari passu with, the Notes or the Guarantee, respectively.
-The issue or guaranteeing of any such further securities or indebtedness may reduce the amount recoverable by Holders under the Notes or the Guarantee in a liquidation or winding-up of the Issuer or the Guarantor, respectively.
-In addition, the Notes do not contain any restriction on the Issuer, and the Guarantee does not contain any restriction on the Guarantor, issuing

-(or guaranteeing) securities that may have preferential rights to the Notes or the Guarantee, respectively, or securities with similar, different or no Trigger Event or Viability Event provisions.
+There is no restriction on the amount or type of further securities or indebtedness that the Issuer may issue, incur or guarantee, as the case may be, that rank senior to, or pari passu with, the Notes.
+The issue or guaranteeing of any such further securities or indebtedness may reduce the amount recoverable by Holders under the Notes in a liquidation or winding-up of the Issuer.
+In addition, the Notes do not contain any restriction on the Issuer issuing (or guaranteeing) securities that may have preferential rights to the Notes or securities with similar, different or no Trigger Event or Viability Event provisions.